wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 delivery network (CDN) vendors on February 1, because we have added other CDNs that are faster and more reliable.

-Previously, thumbnail images were hardcoded into old popover embed code.
-These thumbnails files live on the CDN that will be deactivated.
+Previously, thumbnail images were hardcoded into the old popover embed codes.
+These thumbnail files live on the CDN that will be deactivated.

 ## What Do I Need to Do?